 Facebook has rebranded itself with a new identity – Meta.
-Drawing its name from metaverse, a speculative future internet iteration based on shared 3-Dimensional virtual spaces, Meta is a social technology company.
-Meta’s renewed focus, as was iterated by CEO Mark Zuckerberg, is to bring “metaverse to life and help people connect, find communities and grow businesses.”
+Drawing its name from the metaverse, a speculative future internet iteration based on shared 3-Dimensional virtual spaces, Meta is a social technology company.
+Meta’s renewed focus, as was iterated by CEO Mark Zuckerberg, is to bring the “metaverse to life and help people connect, find communities and grow businesses.”

 The metaverse will resemble a mix of today’s online social interactions, allowing you to share immersive experiences with others even though you’re not physically present – and accomplish things together virtually.
 Although Meta’s vision appears ambitious, the gaming industry’s use of virtual reality (VR) and augmented reality (AR) has brought this future closer than you may think.
 As part of Facebook’s efforts to develop a Metaverse, the tech giant has planned to generate 10,000 new high-skilled positions in Europe over the next five years.

 To begin with, Facebook, a technology conglomerate mired in controversies – from the Cambridge Analytica scandal to anti-competitive practices, to multiple legislative and regulatory scrutiny, to the recent admission by a Facebook employee-turned-whistleblower to internal warnings of harmful consequences of its social network algorithm – (desperately) needed a new face to project itself.
-The new name will give Facebook a renewed purpose, allowing it to continue as a social technological giant.
+The new name will give Facebook a renewed purpose, allowing it to continue as a social, technological giant.